-The reality is that just because a lot of fintech companies are startups, it doesn’t make them any less of a financial institution.
-Finance is a highly regulated field, and if fintech companies want to play with the big boys, they must comply with the same regulations traditional financial institutions comply with.
-Because of the misunderstanding a lot of people have about the position of fintech companies and regulation, this will be the first part of our series dedicated to compliance.
-Today’s topic: eKYC
+Is a FinTech startup still a financial institution?Just because a lot of FinTech companies are startups, it doesn’t make them any less of a financial institution.
+Finance is a highly regulated field.
+If FinTech companies want to play with the big boys, they must comply with the same regulations that traditional financial institutions comply with.
+Due to common misunderstanding about the position of FinTech companies and regulation, this will be the first part of our series dedicated to compliance.
+Today’s topic: Digital verification – eKYC

-Know your customer, “KYC”, is a set of processes where the identity of a customer is verified using independent source documents and reliable data or information.
-A customer can only conduct business with a financial institution if they have passed this process.
-The financial institution needs to ensure that they are not aiding or playing a role in the transfer of illicit funds or channeling genuine funds to finance illegal activities.
-KYC is a crucial process in a financial institution’s compliance program as governed by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLATFPUA). eKYC is the digital reincarnation of the KYC process.
+KYC and eKYCKnow your customer (KYC) is a set of processes where a customer’s identity is verified using independent source documents and reliable data.
+Financial institutions need to ensure that they are not playing a role in the transfer of illicit funds or channeling genuine funds to finance illegal activities.
+Hence, a customer can only conduct business with a financial institution if they have passed this process.
+KYC is crucial in a financial institution’s compliance program as governed by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLATFPUA). eKYC is the digital reincarnation of the KYC process.

-With the adoption of eKYC, customers no longer have to visit physical branches of financial institutions in any step of the process.
-Now they can do everything through their device, from signup to making a transfer while still maintaining the same level of security without leaving the comfort of their homes.
+How does it benefit the customer 🤔With the adoption of eKYC in Malaysia, customers no longer have to visit physical branches of financial institutions.
+Now they can do everything through their device!
+Everything from signing-up, to making a transfer while still maintaining the same level of security without leaving their homes.